elasticio/elasticio.github.io/_references/component-descriptor-structure.md

   "envVars": { },
   "credentials": { },
   "triggers": { },
-  "actions":"..."
+  "actions": { }
 }
 ```
 As we have presented the information in the table above, only `title` and
 `description` are required properties here.
-However, there are certian rules one
+However, there are certain rules one
 must adhere for the component to function properly:

 1. You must have at least one declared function.
 Either in `triggers` or `actions`.